nperalez/AgeOfLearningInterview/README.md

 # AgeOfLearningInterview
 A collection of files and scratch work for Nick Peralez's Interview as a Senior Product Analyst at AOFL

-README for Age of Learning Pilot Data Analysis Submission

-Project Title

-Age of Learning Pilot Data Analysis - Nick Peralez - Senior Product Analyst Candidate
+Age of Learning Pilot Data Analysis - Nick Peralez

 Project Overview

 This repository contains my submission for the Senior Product Analyst position at Age of Learning.
-It showcases a comprehensive analysis of the provided pilot program data, which aimed to evaluate the impact of My Math Academy and My Reading Academy on student engagement and skill growth.
-This project combines Python scripts, Tableau visualizations, and a polished presentation to communicate key insights and actionable recommendations for a district-wide program rollout.
+It showcases a comprehensive analysis of the pilot program data, aimed at evaluating the impact of My Math Academy and My Reading Academy on student engagement and skill growth.
+The project combines Python scripts, Tableau visualizations, and a polished presentation to communicate key insights and actionable recommendations for a district-wide rollout.

 Contents

-	1. Presentation:
+Presentation

-	•	File: Age of Learning Pilot Data Analysis - Nick Peralez - Senior Product Analyst.pptx
-	•	Description: A professional, customer-facing presentation summarizing the pilot’s outcomes, engagement trends, skill growth analysis, and actionable recommendations.
-Designed for a 20-25 minute discussion with time for Q&A.
+Age of Learning Pilot Data Analysis - Nick Peralez - Senior Product Analyst.pptx This professional presentation summarizes the pilot’s outcomes, engagement trends, skill growth analysis, and actionable recommendations.
+It is designed for a 20-25 minute discussion with time for Q&A.

-	2. Python Analysis:
+Python Analysis

-	•	File: AOFL_Interview.ipynb
+AOFL_Interview.ipynb
-	•	Description: Jupyter Notebook containing:
-	•	Data Cleaning: Removal of duplicates, filling null values, and creating cleaned_data.csv.
-	•	Exploration and Analysis: Metrics like total skills mastered, percentage skill growth, and usage patterns.
-	•	Visualizations: Scatter plots, heatmaps, bar charts, and outlier identification to provide deeper insights.
+The Jupyter Notebook contains data cleaning, exploration, analysis, and visualizations.
+Key metrics such as total skills mastered, percentage skill growth, and usage patterns are calculated and displayed using scatter plots, heatmaps, bar charts, and outlier identification.

-	3. Tableau Workbook:
+Tableau Workbook

-	•	File: Tableau AOFL.twb
+Tableau AOFL.twb
-	•	Description: Tableau visualizations to validate Python analysis and create additional interactive dashboards.
-	•	Note: Tabs marked in red indicate areas where differences between Tableau and Python results exist.
-These discrepancies were not fully resolved due to time constraints but should not impact overall conclusions.
+This Tableau workbook includes interactive dashboards to validate Python analysis and provide additional insights.
+Tabs marked in red indicate unresolved discrepancies between Tableau and Python outputs due to time constraints.

-	4. Cleaned Data:
+Cleaned Data

-	•	File: cleaned_data.csv
+cleaned_data.csv
-	•	Description: Final dataset resulting from data cleaning and preprocessing in Python.
-This dataset was used consistently in both Python and Tableau analyses.
+This is the final dataset resulting from preprocessing in Python, including the removal of duplicates and handling of missing values.
+It was used consistently for Python and Tableau analyses.

-	5. Raw Data:
+Raw Data

-	•	Files:
+The raw datasets provided for the analysis include:
-	•	Age of Learning Student Usage.csv
+Age of Learning Student Usage.csv
-	•	Age of Learning Student Dimensions.csv
+Age of Learning Student Dimensions.csv
-	•	Age of Learning Skills by Domain.csv
+Age of Learning Skills by Domain.csv

-	•	Description: Raw datasets provided for analysis.
-	6. Project Instructions:
+Project Instructions

-	•	File: Age of Learning Analytics Update Dec 2024.docx
+Age of Learning Analytics Update Dec 2024.docx
-	•	Description: Original project guidelines and data dictionary outlining key metrics, objectives, and the purpose of the pilot program analysis.
+This document outlines the original project guidelines, key metrics, objectives, and purpose of the analysis.

 Key Highlights

-	1. Data Cleaning and Preparation:
+Data Cleaning and Preparation

-	•	Addressed duplicates and missing values.
-	•	Created additional metrics, such as skills_mastered_per_week and total_skill_growth.
+The preprocessing phase addressed duplicates and missing values and created additional metrics such as skills_mastered_per_week and total_skill_growth.

-	2. Key Insights:
+Key Insights

-	•	Engagement: Strong weekly logins and active participation during the pilot.
-	•	Skill Growth: Exceptional performance in high-impact domains like Measurement, with areas for improvement in foundational language.
-	•	Outliers: Identified and analyzed students with high growth but low usage and those with low growth despite high usage.
+Engagement was high during the pilot, with consistent weekly logins.
+Skill growth was significant in high-impact domains like Measurement, though there is room for improvement in foundational language.
+Outliers were identified among students with high growth and low usage, as well as those with low growth and high usage.

-	3. Actionable Recommendations:
+Actionable Recommendations

-	•	Increase post-placement engagement.
-	•	Refine curricula in low-performing domains.
-	•	Monitor outliers for targeted interventions.
+The recommendations include increasing post-placement engagement, refining curricula in low-performing domains, and monitoring outliers for targeted interventions.

 How to Use

-	1. Presentation:
-	•	Open Age of Learning Pilot Data Analysis - Nick Peralez - Senior Product Analyst.pptx for a concise overview of findings and recommendations.
-	2. Python Notebook:
-	•	Use AOFL_Interview.ipynb to review the analysis process, including data cleaning, exploration, and visualization.
+Open the presentation file to view a concise overview of findings and recommendations.
+Use the Jupyter Notebook (AOFL_Interview.ipynb) to review the detailed analysis process, including data cleaning, exploration, and visualization.
+The Tableau workbook (Tableau AOFL.twb) contains interactive dashboards to complement the Python analysis, and the cleaned data file (cleaned_data.csv) is available for replication or additional analysis.
+Refer to the raw files for comparisons or further exploration.
-	3. Tableau Workbook:
-	•	Open Tableau AOFL.twb to explore interactive dashboards.
-Validate results by comparing to Python outputs in the notebook.
-	4. Cleaned Data:
-	•	Use cleaned_data.csv as the primary dataset for replication or further analysis.
-	5. Raw Data:
-	•	Refer to raw files for initial data exploration and as reference for preprocessing steps.

 Notes for Reviewers

-	•	Tableau Discrepancies: Tabs marked red indicate minor differences between Python and Tableau outputs.
-These were due to rounding differences or minor formula variations.
-	•	Code Documentation: The Python notebook is fully commented, explaining each step in the analysis process.
-	•	Presentation Focus: The slides are tailored to engage both technical and non-technical stakeholders, emphasizing storytelling with data.
+Tabs marked red in the Tableau workbook highlight discrepancies between Tableau and Python outputs.
+These differences are due to rounding or minor formula variations but do not impact overall conclusions.
+The Python notebook is fully documented, and the slides are tailored for both technical and non-technical audiences to emphasize storytelling with data.

 Contact

-For further questions, please contact me:
-	•	Name: Nick Peralez
+Nick Peralez
-	•	Email: nperalez@gmail.com
+Email: [Your Email]
+Phone: [Your Phone Number]

+Let me know if further edits are needed!